jorgecis/ShortcutPlugin/README.md

   cordova plugins add https://github.com/jorgecis/ShortcutPlugin.git

-## To used in the build phonegap service (Not aproved at this moment)
+## To used in the build phonegap service

   add com.plugins.shortcut to your config.xml